esantan-ibm/agentic-ai-bootcamp/customer-risk-summary/README.md

 orchestrate agents list
 ```

-You should see the `regulatory_reporting_agent` listed.
+You should see `regulatory_reporting_agent` listed.

 ![verify tools](images/verify-agents-list.png)

 ### 9. Test Your Custom Tools and Agent

-Before importing the full solution, test your custom regulatory agent.
+Before importing the remainder of the full solution, test your custom regulatory agent.

----

-### **Step A: Access Agent through Agent Builder**
+#### **Step A: Access Agent through Agent Builder**
-1. Open your **Watsonx Orchestrate** web interface by executing the following command in the terminal
+1. Open your **watsonx Orchestrate** web interface by executing the following command in the VSCode terminal
     ```
     orchestrate chat start
     ```
-    You can maximaze the browser window that opens up to view the interface better.
+    You can maximaze the browser window that opens to view the interface better.
 2. Click on **Manage agents** at the bottom left of the page
     ![manage agents](images/manage-agents.png)
 3. Select your `regulatory_reporting_agent` tile
     ![open agent](images/open-agent.png)

----

-### **Step B: Test Your Custom Agent**
+#### **Step B: Test Your Custom Agent**

 Try these test queries in the preview chat: